lucianoiam/dpfwebui/README.md

 __Support for AssemblyScript is still work in progress.__ [AssemblyScript](https://www.assemblyscript.org)
-is a language very similar to [TypeScript](https://www.typescriptlang.org) specifically created for targeting [WebAssembly](https://webassembly.org).
+is a language very similar to [TypeScript](https://www.typescriptlang.org) specifically designed for targeting [WebAssembly](https://webassembly.org) (Wasm).
-Plugins written with Hip-Hop embed a WebAssembly JIT engine for running precompiled AssemblyScript-based DSP code.
-This engine is completely independent from the web view.
+Plugins created with Hip-Hop optionally embed a Wasm [JIT engine](https://github.com/wasmerio/wasmer) for running precompiled AssemblyScript-based
+DSP code.
+Such engine is completely independent from the web view.

 The following DSP / UI language combinations are available: